lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab8-dapr-kafka-advanced/readme.md

 # Dapr and Kafka - More Advanced Topics

 Kafka is supported in Dapr in two ways.
 One is as pubsub component to provide the implementation for the microservice to microservice pub/siub interaction pattern.
 That is what we have been using in the previous sections.
-However, when we want more control over the interaction with Apache Kafka - for example regarding partitions and consumer groups or security or observability - there is the second option: use Dapr bindings to interact with Kafka.
+There is the second option: use Dapr *bindings* to interact with Kafka.
 Dapr Bindings come in two flavors: input bindings (that can trigger an application through the Dapr sidecar) and output bindings (where the application takes the initiative to start the interaction).
 Dapr ships with Kafka Bindings in both directions.
+Dapr also has bindings for many other technologies - some only through an Input Binding (that can trigger a Dapr Sidecar and its application), others only with an Output Binding (where the Sidare calls out on request from its application) and some - like Apache Kafka - with both Input and Output bindings.

 Input Binding:
 ![](images/kafka-dapr-inputbinding.png)